sshine/lira/README.md

 $ curl -sSL https://get.haskellstack.org/ | sh
 ```

-# Future developments
+## Future developments

-Lira is still a work in progress, and could greatly benefit from help from the community.
+Lira is still a work in progress and could greatly benefit from help from the
+community.
 The following points shows what we envision for Lira in the future.

-* Work with the community to get a security audit for the compiler
+* Work with the community to get a security audit of the compiler
 * Enable fractional margin requirements into the contract language.
   Currently, the contracts need to be fully collateralized.
 * Improve tooling by providing libraries that helps with easier startup